-Revenues were more than the adopted budget for fiscal year ended June 30, 2019, due to additional state revenues for local option sales tax and franchise sales tax, as well as additional profit distributions from the Indian Trail ABC Board.
+Revenues were more than the adopted budget for fiscal year ended June 30, 2020, due to additional state revenues for local option sales tax and franchise sales tax.
 Expenditures were less than the adopted budget due to the Town's conservative spending practices.

 Proprietary Funds: The Town of Indian Trail's proprietary fund provides the same type of information found in the government-wide statements but in more detail.
-Unrestricted net position of the Stormwater Fund at the end of the fiscal year amounted to \$4,080,356.
+Unrestricted net position of the Stormwater Fund at the end of the fiscal year amounted to \$5,149,264.
 The change in net position in the Stormwater Fund was due to decreases in expenditures for stormwater mapping and other contracted services.
-A few major projects are in the planning stages and are expected to originate in FY 2020.
+A few major projects are in the planning stages and are expected to originate in FY 2021.